atomx1100/cyberpedia/xrd.md

 * see Fresnel equations
 * why are the periodic oscillations indicative of the thickness of the film?
 * does bragg still applies at low angles? (except for angles giving complex numbers how does it apply?)
+* whats the condition for xrr to xrd transition? (try a scan from 2theta=0 to 20 deg)
+* see exercise 3.1 in Nielsen

 **levels of abstraction**
 light-matter interaction